-I’ve been using the Festool RTS 400 REQ for about two years now.
+I’ve been using the Festool RTS 400 REQ for about three years now.
 Yes, Festool equipment is expensive, but so are any other high-end sanders.
 The build quality and ease of use of Festool are second to none!!
 Your sander will come with a 3-year warranty as standard, so if anything does go wrong, the manufacturer will either repair or replace the unit for you.

 I am a decorator with my own business.
 If, like me, you’re in business and you have trade accounts at several different retailers, I’d suggest going directly to them for any big purchases like this.
 That way they’ll help you if you have any issues further down the line.
 That said, it is often cheaper to buy sanders online.
 After all, the warranty is with Festool themselves, not the retailer.
 Click here to see online prices.

-If you’re looking for a sander like this then you’ve only really got two options.
+If you’re looking for a dust free sander like this then you’ve only really got two options.
 You can either go for a the Festool RTS 400 REQ, or the Mirka Deos.
 I have used both and they are both great machines.
 However, I’d personally go with the Festool every time, simply because of the build quality and the expected lifespan of the machine.
 However, there are a few decorators who would disagree with that verdict.

-So, how would I rate the RTS 400?
+So, how would I rate the RTS 400 REQ?
 Well it’s probably the best tools I’ve ever bought in my decorating career.
 I abused one for about 8 years and it was still going strong.
 Then replaced it with a brand new one anyway.
 I’d recommend this sander to anyone.
 10/10 from me, I can’t fault it!!